seasketch/geoprocessing/README.md

 * `npm run watch` - build core library and watch for changes
 * `npm run watch:scripts` - build scripts only and watch for changes

+## Debugging

+When writing tests for your functions, you can use the VSCode debugger to set breakpoints and step through them.
+Just add a breakpoint or a `debugger` call in one of your unit tests, then click the `Debug` menu in the left toolbar and select "Debug Tests".

 ## Storybook components

 The framework has it's own storybook project that can be launched using `npm run storybook`.
 These components and their stories can be found under `packages/geoprocessing/components/`.
 As common ui patterns are developed the intention is to create a library of useful components with good documentation that report authors can use.